kmanan/npm-mobile/README.md

 ## Features

 - Connect to your Nginx Proxy Manager instance
-- Secure authentication
+- Secure authentication (plus device native biometrics support_
-- View all proxy hosts
+- Manage all proxy hosts (view and edit)
+- Each proxy host IP or URL is clickable
 - Monitor proxy host status
+- Porst List screen that sequentially lists all ports categorized for each server
-- Save server URL for quick access
+- Custom naming for each server
+- Search for ports on the Ports List page
 - Mobile-optimized interface

-## Installation

-Download the latest APK from the releases section and install it on your Android device.

 ### Requirements

-- Android 5.0 or higher
+- Latest iOS or Android device
 - Active Nginx Proxy Manager instance
-- Network access to your NPM server
+- Local network access to your NPM server

 ## Usage